 This obviously depends on the nature of the divorce and the relationship you maintain in the aftermath.
 However, in some instances, this is an option, though a risky, potentially thorny one.

 If you and your spouse are unable to come to an agreement on how to split up your business, you may have to sell it and divide the proceeds.
-Though this may be an option, it comes with its own set of dangers.
+Though also an option, this comes with its own set of dangers.

 Whether or not your company sells, and for how much, depends on many factors.
-Like what line of business you’re in, the demand, and competition.
-Still, the odds are not great.
+Like what line of business you’re in, the demand, and the competition.
+Even in the best of circumstances, the odds are not great.
 Some estimates place the number of small businesses that sell on the open market at approximately 30%.